DAFBOT seeks to free humans from repetitive tasks

 |0

-This work, DAFBOT seeks to free humans from repetitive tasks [Image 2 of 2], by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DAFBOT seeks to free humans from repetitive tasks, by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.